Marissa Sanchez: Career

-A native of Pampanga, Sanchez became the top player in the Philippines for the first time in 1975, when she both the National Tennis Open and Philta Open.
-In 1977 she was part of the first Philippines squad to compete at the Southeast Asian Games and was runner-up to Indonesia's Yolanda Sumarno in singles, with her silver medal the first of any colour attained by a Filipino at the event.
-She played on into the 1980s and made her last Federation Cup appearance in 1981, before retiring in her early 30s.
-More recently she is working as a tennis coach at the Angeles City club.
+Sanchez became the top player in the Philippines for the first time in 1975, when she won both the National Tennis Open and Philta Open.

+She was part of the first Philippines squad to compete at the 1977 SEA Games and was runner-up to Indonesia's Yolanda Sumarno in singles, with her silver medal the first of any color attained by a Filipino tennis player at the event.